 Here’s one of the fledgling tawny owls amongst our wild cherry, beech and ash trees.

-We planted the trees as saplings 28 years ago when we bought an acre of land and a tumbledown house from a farmer.
+We planted the trees as saplings 28 years ago when we bought a tumbledown house from a farmer.

 Wild roses have scrambled to the top of the trees.
 Their bright red hips provide food for birds in the winter.